 First, budget officers need good information to make savvy and wise budget decisions.
 The better the information, the better the chances of good decisions.
 However, budget games can distort or hide information.
-Central budget authorities must read between the lines, recognize the "tells", and call bluffs to uncover the players' true intentions and resource needs.
+Central budget authorities must read between the lines, recognize the "tells," and call bluffs to uncover the players' true intentions and resource needs.
 Thus, gamesmanship degrades the feedback loop between budget requestors and budget authorizers.
 High-quality feedback loops are essential for an effective system.
 Ideally, departments communicate an accurate picture of their needs to central authorities who then use this information to determine the best tax and spending portfolio for the community.
 If the community is not willing to pay the taxes to support the proposed service levels, departments can adjust and provide an affordable level of service.
+Exhibit 1 illustrates where games are most likely to be played in the budget process.